Pelagicore/softwarecontainer/doc/chapters/debugging/index.rst

 Core dumps
 ----------
+`SoftwareContainer` is configured to make the commands or functions that run inside the container create a core dump in case of, for example, a segmentation fault.

+The naming of a core dump file is the same inside a container as on the host, meaning this can be set by looking at `/proc/sys/kernel/core_pattern` or by running `sysctl kernel.core_pattern`.
+Because the container and host share a kernel, the setting on the host will be visible in the container.

+Note that the core_pattern can contain a path to where to store core dumps, so a wise decision from a systems perspective, would be to set it to some directory which is then mounted into each container, either by issuing `BindMount` calls on D-Bus, or by adding it as a FileGateway configuration in a default capability (which would then be automatically enabled for every container).

+An alternative is to not use a pattern containing a path, and make sure you always execute your application from a cwd which is also bind-mounted (which the application directory always is), and then your core dumps will be stored together with the application binary.

+More info about core dump patterns can be found in :linuxman:`core(5)`.

 Nothing special should be needed to debug a core file using for example `QtCreator` or `GDB`.
 Load the file as normal.

 Debugging SoftwareContainerAgent
 ================================